jeffdh5/genkit-notebook-synthesizer/README.md

 # Open-Source NotebookLM Sample

 Build your own NotebookLM-style application using this sample as a starting point.
+Powered by [Genkit](https://genkit.dev)

 ## Prerequisites
 Before getting started, you'll need: